mrileyclark/birthdaycard/README.md

-# Birthday Card
+# Happy Birthday Joke Generator

-****

-I wanted to send something special to my father for his birthday, so I created a birthday card that gives him plenty of "Dad" jokes to fill his day with laughter.
+I wanted to send something fun to my father for his birthday, so I created a birthday card that gives him plenty of "Dad" jokes to fill his day with laughter.
+This project provides a fun and interactive way to celebrate birthdays by generating jokes for you and your friends to enjoy!
+It utilizes JavaScript to fetch jokes from the "icanhazdadjoke" API and dynamically updates the joke displayed on the webpage.

 Link to project: [ https://mrileyclark.github.io/birthdaycard/]

 <img src="https://github.com/mrileyclark/birthdaycard/blob/main/birthdaycard_.png" width="50%" height="30%">

+# How it works

+When the page loads, a joke is automatically generated and displayed.
+You can click the "Get Another Joke" button to fetch and display a new joke.
+The joke fetching is done asynchronously using the fetch API and async/await.
+The project is designed to be responsive, ensuring an optimal viewing experience across different devices.

 ****